 Children and young people with SEND and their families may be entitled to additional financial support.
 More information about some of this support, including personal budgets and direct payments, is available in our Care and support section.

 This page will set out some of the financial support which may be available.
-Independent support and advice about financial concerns linked to SEND is also available from the Devon Independent Advice & Support for SEND service.
+Independent support and advice about financial concerns linked to SEND is also available from the Devon Information Advice & Support for SEND service.

 The government offer advice on financial help for children and young people on the Learner Support Helpline (0800 121 8989).

 Funding for childcare

 A number of government funding streams are available to help you meet the cost of childcare.
 Some of these are universally available, some are means tested and some are for parents with a child with a disability.
 For more information, see our funded childcare information.

 Free early education

 All children aged 3 and 4 are entitled to 570 hours of free early education per year which works out at 15 hours a week for 38 weeks of the year.
 Some children are entitled to free early education from the term after their 2nd birthday if they meet particular criteria including entitlement to disability living allowance or if they have an education, health and care plan.
 Further information can be found at Childcare and in our factsheet Paying for childcare: Special educational needs and disabilities.

 16-19 bursary fund